 max_replicas = 10 # Room for traffic spikes

-The response_grace_period parameter provides time for instances to complete active requests during shutdown.
-The system first sends a SIGTERM signal, waits for the specified grace period, then issues a SIGKILL command if the instance hasn’t stopped.
+The response_grace_period parameter stipulates how long in seconds a request would need at most to finish, and provides time for instances to complete active requests during normal operation and shutdown.
+During normal replica operation, this simply corresponds to a request timeout value.
+During replica shutdown, the Cerebrium system sends a SIGTERM signal to the replica, waits for the specified grace period, issues a SIGKILL command if the instance has not stopped, and kills any active requests with a GatewayTimeout error.

 When using the cortex runtime (default) the SIGTERM signal is captured and the app is given a chance to complete requests before being terminated.
 When using a custom runtime, it is the responsibility of the user to handle the SIGTERM signal and ensure that the app is given a chance to complete requests before being terminated.